The Board of Directors and Corporate Governance

 The course consists of twenty classes.
 The first module provides a basic introduction to the institutions that affect boardroom dynamics.
 We will also begin with an examination of the role of shareholders and their relationship to boards.
 Next, we will focus briefly on the legal situation of board members.
 In the second module, we shall discuss the activities of boards under normal circumstances, including who serves on boards, the nature of director and CEO dynamics, the board's role in strategy, in selecting, evaluating and rewarding the CEO, and in assuring transparent financial reporting.
 The next module will focus on how boards deal with crisis situations such as hostile takeovers, CEO dismissals, succession and compensation, and unhappy shareholders.
 In the final module, we will examine the governance of private companies, e.g. family-owned, private equity and venture capital-backed companies as well as nonprofit organizations.

-Finally, both HBS and HLS students will be expected to complete group projects related to corporate governance.
+Finally, both HBS and HLS students will be expected to complete group projects in lieu of a final exam related to corporate governance.
 Students will be divided into teams consisting of both HBS and HLS students, with the goal of encouraging each group of future professionals to develop an appreciation for the characteristics of the other's background, skills and training.
 Projects should focus on issues recently faced by boards of a public or private company or of a non-profit.
 They may also examine changing norms and regulations within the broader corporate governance system in the U.S. or other countries.
 The faculty will provide assistance in identifying relevant topics, and must approve each group's topic.

 Learning and Evaluation